ahonson/weather/README.md

 ### Step 2: Integrate the module into your Anax base by copying the necessary files

-`# Go to the root of your Anax base repo rsync -av vendor/arte/weather/config ./`
+`# Go to the root of your Anax base repo and run these two commands` `rsync -av vendor/arte/weather/config ./`
+`rsync -av vendor/arte/weather/view ./`

 ### Step 3: Add your API-keys